Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/README.md

 ### Using SARIMAX

-Though SERF package has been specifically tailored to Washington-area datasets from NASA, the backbone of the python code and functions could be applied to other regions, other target variables, and different forecasting periods.
+Though the SERF package has been specifically tailored to Washington-area datasets from NASA dated from 1984-2020, the backbone of the python code and functions could be applied to other regions, other target variables, or different forecasting periods.

+The forecasting model used in this package is SARIMAX, or SARIMA with Exogenous variables.
+This model allows for multivariate predictions, in the case that additional exogenous variables affect the behavior of the target variable.
+The drawback to this model exists with forecasting, as any out-of-sample forecasting still requires existent exogenous data.
+For this reason, we were unable to apply the multivariate aspect to our package, but it may be useful in other cases.

+See the ``examples`` directory for explanations and examples of the package functions.

 ## Usage